 - To promote, coordinate and develop the extension of Ladies’ Circle throughout the world.

 - To be non-political and non-sectarian.

-- To promote, co-ordinate & develop working relationships with Round Table International, Tangent Club International, Agora Club International and 41 Club International wherever possible.
+- To promote, co-ordinate & develop working relationships with Round Table International, Tangent Club International, Agora Club International and 41 International wherever possible.

 Ladies’ Circle expanded into new countries and continents.
 In 1959 LC Finland was founded, followed by LC Norway in 1961, LC Belgium and LC Hong Kong in 1967, LC France and LC India in 1970, LC Kenya in 1971 and LC Germany in 1972.
 In 2013 Ladies’ Circle exists in four continents, with over 13,000 members spread across 34 countries.